anichrome/SelfDrivingCarND-AdvancedLaneFinding/README.md

 Another problem faced here is the fact that saturation channel predicting yellow line of the image depends largely on the thresholds chosen.
 In my case, the thickness of the yellow line extracted is sometimes large resulting in a larger polynomial fit area.
 This could sometimes lead to extended lane lines in X direction.
 To overcome this problem, I introduced a second level of filter which reduces the thickness of such a line but the time taken for this second level filter was too large.
 That is why it is omitted in this implementation.

-In this implementation, I only used the HLS color space for extraction of lines.
+In this implementation, I only used the HLS color space and color mask for extraction of lines.
 But, it would be benificial to consider also other approaches like Sobel magnitude and threshold for example.